of graduate employers say relevant experience is essential to getting a job with them

 - Secure English is important when preparing a CV or business proposal, or when advertising/marketing your business.

-- Ideally, you will require 4 GCSEs at grade 4/C or above and a relevant Level 2 qualification, preferably in one of the following subject areas: Theatrical and Media Make-up, Beauty Therapy, Hairdressing, Art and Design, Theatre Studies, History, Performing Arts, Media/Film Studies, Fashion, Photography and Costume Production.
+- A relevant Level 2 qualification in Theatrical and Media Make-up, Beauty Therapy, Hairdressing, Art and Design, Theatre Studies, History, Performing Arts, Media/Film Studies, Fashion, Photography or Costume Production.

 Teaching and assessment